stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (kveng-stat6250): After we complete everything, where can we check the status of our achievements?
 - Answer (kveng-stat6250): We can keep track of our achievements on BlackBoard by clicking on "Course Gradebook" and "Course Achievements"
 - Question (meisenbach-stat6250): In slack, how do you create a "group" chat which would be useful for chatting just with your project team?
+- Question (yyan11−stat6250): What should STAT6250 students check for daily?
+- Answer (yyan11−stat6250): Slack, GiHhub, blackboard, and horizon email.

 [Course Structure Quiz, Problem 2]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?